Lepisok/my_own_collection/my_own_namespace/yandex_cloud_elk/README.md

-# Ansible Collection - my_own_namespace.yandex_cloud_elk
+# Ansible Collection - apodkopaev.yandex_cloud_elk

-Documentation for the collection.
+This a test collection

+The collection contains a single module my_own_module that puts content to a text file at path.

+The single_task_role contains a trivial test of this module.